sherlock-audit/2024-06-leveraged-vaults-judging/README.md

 While this is a valid, it's not clear what an alternative behavior would be.
 In the event that the transfer fails, there is no clear path to getting the token accounting back to a proper amount.
 We also do not want to allow the transaction to revert or this would block liquidations from being processed.

 In the case where token receivers are blacklisted, not receiving rewards is probably the least bad of all potential outcomes.

+**jeffywu**

+Confirming that we will not fix this issue.
+If users are blacklisted or unable to receive rewards, those rewards will still be on the contract and may be transferrable via some other route after an upgrade.
+Any other solution here may cause the system to revert which would break liquidations.

+In my opinion, some reward token becoming untransferrable to an account is not very likely.

 # Issue M-2: After a liquidator liquidates someone else’s position, it could cause a Denial of Service (DoS) when their own position also needs to be liquidated.